NeCTAR-RC/nectar-training/package05/sections/mitigating.markdown

 * The *ssh client* will encrypt all data, and send it off through the encrypted connection to the server.
 The data then arrives at the remote computers's Port 22, where the *ssh server* receives it and redirects it to its port 5901, on which the *server application* (e.g. the VNC server) eventually receives our data.

-{% img src=images/sshtunnel.png, w=50, dim=percent, align=center, css=margin-top:20px; margin-bottom: 20px; %}
+{% img src=images/SSHTunnel.png, w=70, dim=percent, align=center, css=margin-top:20px; margin-bottom: 20px; %}

-{% col 255,0,0 %}
-TODO: Redo this graphic which was taken from google image search.
-Remove the firewall bars, as firewalls are not relevant for this example.
-Simplify the graphics with IP addresses to only the port, so it’s simpler to read.
-{% endcol %}
+The figure above shows the two connected computers again, but this time with a *ssh tunnel* (symbolised by the blue lines): The connection is "deviated" from the ports that the client/server applications *think* they are communicating through---so the applications are not aware about the communication actually going through Port 22.
+The *tunnel* has been set up to automatically catch all communications from the client/server ports (e.g. 5900/5901) and deviate it through the ssh connection.
+Note that the blue lines in the graph are only symbolic---the actual ports are not open to the outside in the firewall settings (except the ssh port of course).

 The neat thing about this is that neither our client application nor the server application realise that the connection had been encrypted, so we don't need to configure anything complicated in the applications: Everything is handelled automatically by redirecting traffic through our ssh tunnel.

-Now, the only thing you need to do is directing your client application to connect to the host *localhost* instead of the the server --- you usually specify the *host* as an URL, e.g. *http://www.server.com* or with the *IP address* of the server, and specify the *destination port* on this host.
+The only thing you need to do is directing your client application to connect to the host *localhost* instead of the the server.
+You usually specify the *host* as a URL, e.g. *http://www.server.com* or with the *IP address* of the server, and specify the *destination port* on this host.
 Instead, you now need to set it to *localhost* and the port you used for your ssh tunnel (5900 in the example above).
 You will also need to ensure that a ssh server is running on your virtual machine, but you will have one running already anyway, in order to connect to the server (we will do this in [Module 7][ModDoc7]).

 ### Limiting access

 You should only grant access to your virtual machine to people you trust.
-Each person should ideally have their own user account and password on the instance.
+Each person should ideally have their own user account and password on the instance, and use their own ssh keys.
 You should keep the main user account, which we will be using in the exercises in [Module 7][ModDoc7], only for administration purposes.
+You can add other users public ssh keys to the instance so they can connect to it---[Module 7][ModDoc7] also will show you how to do this.

-When you create a new user, you can give them administration ("*root*") access by adding them to the user group *sudo*.
+*Note:* When you create a new user, you can give them administration ("*root*") access by adding them to the user group *sudo*.

-Each user should have their own ssh key that can be removed if necessary.
-[Module 7][ModDoc7] includes instructions on how to do this.

 ### Protection software

 Linux, Unix and other Unix-like computer operating systems are generally regarded as very well-protected against computer viruses, but they are not immune.
 There has *not yet* been a single widespread Linux virus/malware infection like on Windows.
 However, better safe than sorry.

-Your VM is already protected by a firewall, but you may also want to install an Antivirus.
+Your VM is already protected by a firewall, but you may also want to install an AntiVirus protection.

 ### Know your virtual machine and keep things tidy

+* Know your virtual machine!
+Monitor your system---you will then notice when something abnormal happens.

 * Many types of attacks specifically target Web servers.
-Use separate virtual machines for them, and keep your research work in a separate virutal machine.
+Use separate virtual machines for them, and keep your research work in a separate virtual machine.

-* Monitor your system.
-[Module 10][ModDoc10] will discuss a few example tools.

-* Purge (erase) residual data from your instance storage before you shut your instance down, and also purge your volumes before you erase them.
+* Purge (erase) residual data from your storage before you shut your instance down or delete the storage.
 [Module 9][ModDoc9] will show how you can do this.

 * Don't re-provision virtual machines constantly, rather keep optimizing one and then make snapshots of it.
 Re-configuring the same type of instance many times (which is quite common) poses a risk for human error --- you might forget an important step when setting it up quickly.
 In [Module 9][ModDoc9] we will see how to make snapshots of our instance.

 ### Encrypting data

-Encrypt sensitive data before you upload or download it to or from your instance, unless you are using a secure connection to copy files (e.g. *scp* or *sftp*).
+Encrypt sensitive data before you upload or download it to or from your instance, unless you are already using an encrypted connection to copy files (e.g. *scp* or *sftp*).
 This will slow down the process of copying files, because they have to be encrypted and decrypted, so only do this if your data is critical.
 Also, the risk is added of losing access to your data forever if you lose the encryption key or forget the passphrase.
 In [Module 8][ModDoc8] we will go through a few tools you may use to encrypt your data.

 ### NeCTAR security guidelines

 Please also read the [security guidelines on the NeCTAR support website](http://support.rc.nectar.org.au/docs/security-guidelines).

+### Summary

+In summary, things to watch out for to mitigate risks:

+* Use secure passphrases.
+* Carefully configure the firewall.
+* Always use secure methods of access (e.g. ssh logon terminals or ssh tunnelling).
+* Limit access only to trusted users.
+* Know your virtual machine and keep things tidy.
+* Encrypt your data.